CRM and Pipeline Management for Content Marketers: Measuring Success with Lauren Lang

 – Lauren Lang, Director of Content, Uplevel

-But Lauren cautions against coming to easy answers or simplistic conclusions: “It’s tempting to assume content viewed before conversion directly caused it, but that’s not always the case.
-It’s more about understanding overall content performance through the tools your team uses, HubSpot or Salesforce – the CRM.
+But Lauren cautions against looking for easy answers or simple conclusions: “It’s tempting to assume content viewed before conversion directly caused it, but that’s not always the case.
+It’s more about understanding overall content performance through the tools your team uses, HubSpot or Salesforce — the CRM.
 That includes looking at what’s happening to those who don’t convert.
 It’s better to have some false positives than to miss the impact content truly has.”

 Setting the right goals with the right expectations